jayrmotta/mujina/mujina-miner/src/asic/bm13xx/PROTOCOL.md

 **Purpose of Core and Job ID Encoding:**
 The encoding allows ASICs to:
-- Run multiple jobs concurrently (up to 128 different jobs)
+- Match nonces back to their original work assignments
 - Identify which specific core found a valid nonce (main core + sub-core)
-- Match nonces back to their original work assignments
 - Support efficient work distribution across all cores

 **Field Encoding by Chip Type:**